mesksr/resume-matcher/Report.md

 ## Overview

 - Not unlike any other Data Science project, we started off at Data Collection.
 We mainly required three datasets.
-- Then we trained the Word2Vec Model using the stackoverflow data dump.
+- Then we trained the Word2Vec Model using the StackOverflow data dump.
 - We extracted sections from the CVs like Education, Experience etc.
 - Finally,  the CVs were awarded scores against each Job Descriptions available.